-How to recover your Microsoft account password
+How to reset your Microsoft account password

 Go to the Microsoft Account page and click on the user icon in the upper right-hand corner.

-Type in your email address, phone number, or Skype name and click Next.
+Type in your email address, phone number, or Skype name and click “Next.”

-On the next page, click Forgot password?.
+On the next page, click “Forgot password?”

 Microsoft needs to verify your identity by sending you a security code.
 Here, you’ll have an option to either get it sent to an alternative email address or your phone number.
 The option you get will depend on what contact details you’ve previously provided.
 In this case, we chose an email.

-Now enter your alternative email address to confirm that it’s yours and click Get code.
+Now select your alternative email address to confirm that it’s yours and click “Get code.”

-Check your inbox for the recovery code, copy the code into the required field, and click Next.
+Check your inbox for the recovery code, copy the code into the required field, and click “Next.”

-How to change Microsoft password if you can’t get a security code
+How to reset your password if you can’t verify your identity

 Repeat the first three steps described above.
-When you are on the Verify your identity page, click I don't have any of these.
+When you are on the “Verify your identity page,” click “I don't have any of these.”

 A new page will open.
 Enter a new email address that isn’t the one connected to your Microsoft account.
 Then complete the CAPTCHA below.

 Microsoft will send a code to your new email address.
 Check your inbox for the security code and enter it into the text field.
-Click Verify.
+Click “Verify.”

-Now enter your new password and click Save.
+Now enter your new password and click “Save.”

 How to prevent losing your passwords

 Understandably, truly secure passwords are easy to forget.
 They are long, complex, and should be tricky to remember because if you can’t, then a hacker will struggle with it too.
-However, you shouldn’t go through the recovery process every time you forget your password.
+However, you shouldn’t have to go through the recovery process every time you forget your password.

-With a password manager, you can save all your login details in one place.
+With a password manager like NordPass, you can save all your login details in one place.
 All you need is to remember your master password.
 Password managers not only protect your credentials and help you organize them, but also simplify your digital life.
 NordPass autosaves new passwords in a click and autofills them when you visit your favorite websites.
 You can use it on desktop, mobile, or as a browser extension.